Kotti/Kotti/docs/first_steps/installation.rst

 In the lines above, where you see master, this can be replaced with a tag for a given tagged version, e.g.
 ``https://raw.github.com/Kotti/Kotti/0.9a1/requirements.txt``.
 See the list of `Kotti tags`_, perhaps to find the latest released version.
+You can search the `Kotti listing on PyPI`_ also, for the latest Kotti release (Kotti with a capital K is Kotti itself, kotti_this and kotti_that are add-ons in the list on PyPI).
 Normally when you are just starting with Kotti, or are doing ongoing development, you will want master.

 .. _Kotti tags: https://github.com/Kotti/Kotti/tags

+.. _Kotti listing on PyPI: https://pypi.python.org/pypi?%3Aaction=search&term=kotti&submit=search

 To run Kotti using the ``app.ini`` example configuration file: